frtug/JavaScript/README.md

 # JavaScript
 Starting Into JavaScript with the projects
-Link For the First App  --->>>  https://frtug.github.io/JavaScript/WeightConveter/
+Link For the First App Weight Converter  --->>>  https://frtug.github.io/JavaScript/WeightConveter/

+Link TO the MessageApp -->>>>  https://frtug.github.io/JavaScript/messagingAPP/

+link to New Weight Converter 2 ---->